Home » Plastic Surgery Procedures and Treatments for the Face » Forehead Lift

 Infection/ Open Wound

 The most important step in avoiding infections, in our opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
-After the procedure, our patients are prescribed a one-week course of antibiotics to minimize infection.
+After the procedure, our patients are prescribed antibiotics to minimize infection.
 As a result of these extra precautions, our rate of infection after a forehead lift is extremely rare.
 If there is a small wound, the blood supply to the forehead is excellent, and healing occurs rapidly.

 In our forehead lift technique, we do the dissection away from the major nerves to avoid injury.
 The result is a minimal rate of functional nerve injury.
 There is sensory nerve damage, with some loss of sensation of the scalp.
 Sometimes, temporary loss of sensation from a “stunned” nerve or a bruised nerve may occur in the time period after surgery.